King Cophetua and the Beggar Maid (painting)

 The painting was purchased by the Earl of Wharncliffe (d.
 1899) and acquired by public subscription through the Burne-Jones Memorial Fund from his executors in 1900.
 It is now in Tate Britain.
 The full-scale cartoon was acquired for Birmingham in 1947.

-The painting is referenced in Chapter 4 of Anthony Powell's "Books do Furnish a Room", the tenth installment of "A Dance to the Music of Time", as a visual set-up for the confrontation between X Trapnel and Kenneth Widmerpool in the former's digs in bombed out Little Venice circa 1947.
+The painting is referenced in Chapter 4 of Anthony Powell's Books do Furnish a Room, the tenth installment of A Dance to the Music of Time, as a visual set-up for the confrontation between X Trapnel and Kenneth Widmerpool in the former's digs in bombed out Little Venice circa 1947.
 Pamela Widmerpool is envisioned as the Beggar Maid.

-The painting is also mentioned in the story "The Beggar Maid" by Alice Munro, where Patrick compares Rose to Beggar Maid, and Rose then looks at the picture only to find out how un-like King Cophetua Patrick would ever be, and how impossible their marriage would be (which turns to be the case).
+The painting is also mentioned in the story "The Beggar Maid" by Alice Munro, where Patrick compares Rose to the Beggar Maid, and Rose then looks at the picture only to realize how unlike King Cophetua Patrick would ever be, and how impossible their marriage would be (which turns out to be the case).
 It also merits a mention in A.N.
 Wilson's novel "Kindly Light."
 In Julia, Peter Straub's first horror novel, Mark tells the title character that she has always reminded him of the beggar maid in the painting.
 Julia goes to the Tate Gallery to look at the painting, silently agreeing that she does resemble the maid (and fancying that the king looks like Mark).